Gun-Free School Zones Act of 1990: Discharge

 GFSZA generally prohibits anyone from discharging a firearm on public property within a school zone.
 Legal exceptions are made for on-duty law enforcement and contracted school security.

 Reactions

 Amendments introduced

 In June 1995, following restrictions which were placed on the original law in the United States v.
-Lopez Supreme Court ruling, The Gun-Free Schools of 1990 was replaced by The Gun-Free School Zones Act of 1995.
-The new law restored much of the language of the original law, but also added a new provision which requires prosecutors to prove during each prosecution that the gun moved in or affected interstate or foreign commerce.
+Lopez Supreme Court ruling, the Gun-Free School Zones Act of 1995 was introduced.
+The new bill would have restored much of the language of the original law, but also add a new provision which requires prosecutors to prove during each prosecution that the gun moved in or affected interstate or foreign commerce.